How should we write a consent request?

 You cannot rely on silence, inactivity, pre-ticked boxes, opt-out boxes, default settings or a blanket acceptance of your terms and conditions.

-The GDPR does not specifically ban opt-out boxes but they are essentially the same as pre-ticked boxes, which are banned.
+The UK GDPR does not specifically ban opt-out boxes but they are essentially the same as pre-ticked boxes, which are banned.
 Both methods bundle up consent with other matters by default, and then rely to some extent on inactivity.
 They also increase the likelihood of confusion and ambiguity.

 The usual reason for using opt-out boxes is to get more people to consent by taking advantage of inaction – but this is a clear warning sign of a problem with the quality of the consent.
 You should instead use specific opt-in boxes (or another active opt-in method) to obtain consent.